-The family medicine experience is based on a deep physician-patient interaction that requires support from technology, yet many technologies used in practice today have greatly eroded the experience rather than enhancing it.
+The family medicine experience is based on a deeply personal physician-patient interaction that requires support from technology.
+But many technologies used in practice today have eroded the experience rather than enhancing it.

-The AAFP Innovation Laboratory was created to partner with industry to drive innovation with the latest proven technologies: cloud, Artificial Intelligence/Machine Learning, voice and mobile technologies, to optimize the Family Medicine Experience.
+The AAFP Innovation Laboratory partners with industry to drive innovation with the latest proven technologies to optimize the family medicine experience.
+This includes cloud, artificial intelligence (AI)/machine learning, and voice and mobile technologies.

-We are striving to identify innovative tools that decrease administrative burdens that are stifling the joy of practice and creating a physician wellbeing crisis.
+We are striving to identify innovative tools that decrease administrative burdens that stifle your joy of practice and contribute to the physician well-being crisis.
 Telehealth and value-based care tools are also being explored.

-The Innovation Lab provides members (and practice peers) the opportunity to participate in pilots to trial existing and emerging technologies of interest, to simplify administrative tasks.
+Members and practice peers can participate in labs to trial existing and emerging technologies of interest to simplify administrative tasks.

-Participating in a pilot enables a practice to receive a hands-on trial of an innovative solution, that would typically otherwise involve a binding commitment and nontrivial costs, and then make recommendations for its implementation into family medicine practices to maximally support practice workflows and needs.
+Participating in a lab enables a practice to receive a hands-on trial of an innovative solution that would otherwise typically involve a binding commitment and costs.

+Your insights on installing and using the tool have the potential to benefit you, your peers, and family medicine.
 Your feedback helps us better understand how the tools are working in various practices, with different patient populations and varying contexts.
-Feedback also helps to identify recommendations and best practices for successful implementation of a particular category of tools.
+Feedback also helps to identify recommendations and best practices for successfully implementing a particular category of tools.

-Suki is a digital assistant for physicians that combines artificial intelligence and voice-enabled technology.
-Suki understands natural language and completes tasks like note creation and retrieving information from the EHR.
-The product achieved proof of concept with a cohort of 10 family physicians using the same type of EHR system (Athena) in a variety of practice settings during stage one.
+Suki is a digital assistant for physicians that combines AI and voice-enabled technology.
+Suki understands natural language and completes tasks such as note creation and retrieving information from the EHR.